2026 · Novus Stream Solutions (hub)About 13 min readNovus Stream Solutions

 Putting it together, a sane media workflow uses both kinds of compression in their right places rather than picking a side.
 You capture and edit in lossless or native formats so your working files never degrade, you keep lossless masters of anything important, and you export lossy delivery copies as the final step, sized for where they are going.
 A photographer keeps the raw and a lossless edit, then exports JPEGs for the gallery.
 A designer keeps the source file, then exports a PNG for a logo and a lossy WebP for a hero photo.
 A musician keeps a WAV or FLAC master, then exports MP3 or AAC for distribution.
 In every case, lossless protects the source and lossy serves the audience.

-Doing this well does not require expensive software; the choices are about format and intent, and free in-browser tools can handle the conversions and the final compression.
-The ecosystem's practical walkthrough at /product-blog/how-to-compress-an-image-without-losing-quality covers hitting a target file size for delivery without visible quality loss, which is the lossy-export step done carefully.
+Doing this well does not require expensive software; the choices are about format and intent, and free in-browser tools can handle the conversions and the final compression — bgremover.novusstreamsolutions.com/tools/format-converter moves between PNG, JPEG, WebP, and AVIF so you can pick lossy or lossless per file.
+The ecosystem's practical walkthrough at How to compress an image without losing quality covers hitting a target file size for delivery without visible quality loss, which is the lossy-export step done carefully.
 The takeaway is that lossy and lossless are not rivals to choose between once and for all; they are two stages of one pipeline — lossless to create and keep, lossy to deliver — and understanding the difference is what lets you keep your originals pristine while still shipping files small enough to load fast and share easily.

 Frequently asked questions